Cyb3rPandaH/Tableau-ATTCK/README.md

 <img src= "Images/AllPlatforms.PNG" width="800" height="500" >

-## Using The Tableau Dashboard
+## Using the Dashboard
+### Applying Filters to the Dashboard
-**1. Filtering the data:** Select a variable or variables for analysis (Green box): You have four options to filter data and perform an analysis (Platforms, Tactics, Techniques, and Data Sources).
+Select a variable or variables for analysis (Green box): You have four options to filter data and perform an analysis (Platforms, Tactics, Techniques, and Data Sources).

 First example of view: Platform & Tactic
   * **Platform filter = Windows:**